varya/varya.github.com/content/pages/1--design-systems/pattern-journey/index.md

 it requires involvement of all those stakeholders and their mutual contribution.
 To make this the most successful, a Design System needs transparent processes and tools communicating these processes to all the people involved.

-According to a research I made in several oragnizations, the lack of information is the most painful point for the usual Design System users.
+According to a research I made in several organizations, the lack of information is the most painful point for the usual Design System users.
 Even well-documented Design Systems face this problem.
 Often a potential design-system contributor does not have a focus on Design Systems as a concept and experience in maintaining the